zlib-ng/minizip-ng/README.md

 + Central directory header values should be correct and it is necessary for the compressed size to be accurate for AES encryption.
 + Central directory encryption is not supported due to licensing restrictions mentioned by PKWARE in their zip appnote.
 + Central directory is the only data stored on the last disk of a split-disk archive and doesn't follow disk size restrictions.

+## Acknowledgments

+Thanks to [Gilles Vollant](http://www.winimage.com/zLibDll/minizip.html) on which this work is originally based on.

+Thanks go out to all the people who have taken the time to contribute code reviews, testing and/or patches.
+Minizip would not have been nearly as good without you.

+The [ZIP format](https://github.com/nmoinvaz/minizip/blob/master/doc/appnote.txt) was defined by Phil Katz of PKWARE.